basic-cc/tiktok-scroller/README.md

 ## 🔧 How It Works

 - Detects up to **4 visible TikTok browser windows**.
-- Automatically **resizes** and arranges them into equal screen quadrants.
 - On pressing the **"Scroll" button**, the script:
   - Activates each window
   - Moves the mouse focus